3mdeb/conferences/2023-qubesos-summit-trenchboot-aem-status.md

 ???

+Now we will talk about some challenges we have faced

 Maybe for many of you here this does not look like a challenge, but it is really not that trivial to ramp-up non-QubesOS users to into QubesOS development.